 Pathophysiology of Goodpasture Syndrome

 Goodpasture syndrome is the combination of glomerulonephritis with alveolar hemorrhage and anti-GBM antibodies.
-Goodpasture syndrome most often manifests as diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage.
-There are numerous causes, but autoimmune disorders are most common.
-Most patients present with dyspnea, cough, hemoptysis... read more and glomerulonephritis Overview of Glomerular Disorders The hallmark of glomerular disorders is proteinuria, which is often in the nephrotic range (≥ 3 g/day).
+Goodpasture syndrome most often manifests as diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage that originates from the lung parenchyma (ie, the alveoli) as opposed to the airways.
+There are numerous causes, but... read more and glomerulonephritis Overview of Glomerular Disorders The hallmark of glomerular disorders is proteinuria, which is often in the nephrotic range (≥ 3 g/day).
 Glomerular disorders are classified based on urine changes as those that manifest predominantly... read more together but can occasionally cause glomerulonephritis (10 to 20%) or pulmonary disease (10%) alone.
-Men are affected more often than women.

 Anti-GBM antibodies are directed against the noncollagenous (NC-1) domain of the alpha3 chain of type IV collagen, which occurs in highest concentration in the basement membranes of renal and pulmonary capillaries.